fossasia/labyrinth/README.md

 - Now check all the pages from your internet browser and see it works.
 - Done, Push your changes and create a pull-request and have it merged.

+## How to Animate a Tile

+1. Open the SVG file in Inkscape.
+2. Click on the element you like to animate.
+3. Go to `Object` > `Object Properties` or press `Control`+`Shift`+`o`.
+4. Choose an Id for the object e.g. `asdf`.
+Please be aware that if you choose to animate a group, you may need to set the id again after you ungroup it.

+Now, you described what to animate.
+Here is what you can do to add an animation:

+1. Close Inkscape
+2. Edit the SVG-File with a Text-Editor
+3. Add the tag `<style>` to it and close it with `</style>`.
+4. In between, you can add animations, see [this tutorial](https://www.w3schools.com/css/css3_animations.asp) using your Id, e.g. `#asdf {}`
+5. When you animated something, you can view it in your browser.

 ## Hints for GCI students

 ### Adding animated tiles